Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 Planting & Care

-Watering: Kumquats do not like wet feet.
+2. Watering: Kumquats do not like wet feet.
 Be sure to give your tree a deep watering so that it can penetrate into the root system.
-After watering, allow the top 2-3 inches of the soil to dry out completely before watering again.
-Yellowing and droopy leaves is a common sign of overwatering while brown, dry leaves are a sign of under watering.
-Mulching can help retain the soil moisture and also combat competing grasses/weeds.
+After watering, allow the top 2 to 3 inches of the soil to dry out completely before watering again.

 For potted Kumquats, stick your index finger into the soil down to about 2 inches.
-If there is moisture present, hold off on watering until it feels more dry at that depth.
-When ready to water, stop once you see it escaping the drainage holes at the base of the pot.
+If there is moisture present, hold off on watering until it feels drier at that depth.
+When you're watering, stop once you see it escaping the drainage holes at the base of the pot.

-Fertilization: Feed your Kumquat tree during the warmer spring and summer seasons with a citrus specific fertilizer once every six weeks.
-Espoma Citrus Tone is highly recommended but any organic fertilizer specifically for citrus should suffice.
-This will help keep your tree on a healthy growth cycle but also replenish the nutrients in the soil.
-During the fall and winter season, ease back to fertilizing once every 2-3 months.
+3. Fertilizing: Feed your Kumquat Tree during the warmer spring and summer seasons with a citrus-specific fertilizer, like the one included in our Citrus Care Kit, once every six weeks.
+During the fall and winter season, ease back to fertilizing once every 2 to 3 months.
 Once the tree has matured a bit and has got a few years on it, you can skip the cold season fertilization.
-The same fertilizing regimen should be followed for potted Kumquat trees as well.
-Make sure to follow the application instructions written on the fertilizer bag.
+Follow the application instructions on the bag.

-Pruning: Pruning can be done at any time of the year for in ground planted Kumquats except in the winter.
+4. Pruning: Pruning can be done at any time of the year for in-ground planted Kumquats, except in the winter.
 Make 45-degree angle cuts to remove dead or crossing limbs and also to thin out the tree to allow more light to flow between the branches.
-“Leggy” looking branches may indicate that there is not enough light getting to the tree’s interior.
 After the tree fruits, remove any dead wood and ventilate the center of the tree.
-Remove suckers as they form/grow from the base as they will steal away nutrients from the primary trunk of the tree.
+Remove suckers as they form/grow from the base.
 Pruning can be done at any time of the year for the potted Kumquat.

 Most items ship the next business day unless otherwise noted